RWS/studio-api-docs/apiconcepts/filetypesupport/adding_context_information.md

     paragraphUnit.Properties.Contexts = CreateContext("Paragraph", id);
 }
 ```
-***

-The above condition determines whether a `type` element is available in the first place.
-If this is the case, the value from the spec attribute is passed to another helper function (which we will add later), which returns the appropriate context properties object.
-If not, the additional helper function needs to generate a standard paragraph context properties object.
-Second, we determine the value of the id attribute of the current `unit` element, and pass it to the separate helper function.
+This condition checks whether a `type` element is available.
+If it is, the code passes the `spec` attribute value to a helper function that returns the appropriate context properties object.
+If the `type` element is missing, the helper function creates a standard paragraph context instead.
+The code also reads the `id` attribute from the current `unit` element and passes it to the same helper function.

-The full `CreateParagraphUnit()` helper function should look as shown below:
+The complete `CreateParagraphUnit()` helper function should look like this:

 # [C#](#tab/tabid-2)
 ```cs